edbizarro/laravel-facebook-ads/README.md

 #### get

 Use this method to retrieve insights of a Campaign, AdSet, AdAccount or Ad.
-This methods requires an `type` which may be `ad_account`, `ad`, `ad_set` or `campaign`, a `objectId` and accepts an array as argument containing a list of fields.
+This method requires a `type` which may be `ad_account`, `ad`, `ad_set` or `campaign`, an `objectId` and accepts an array as argument containing a list of fields.

 To obtain a list of all available fields, look at [this](https://github.com/facebook/facebook-php-ads-sdk/blob/master/src/FacebookAds/Object/Fields/AdsInsightsFields.php).